nasuni-labs/nasuni-dashboards/README.md

     1. Update OUTPUTS section with the InfluxDB IP address & confirm the port.

         a.
-Found under: “[outputs.influxdb]”" The following example assumes the default port and InfluxDB running on the same host as Telegraf.
+Found under: “[outputs.influxdb]” The following example assumes the default port and InfluxDB running on the same host as Telegraf.
         ```shell
            urls = ["http://127.0.0.1:8086"]
         ```